bri3424/TheBeeMovi-IMeanArgument/1ac.md

 	Impact: Agriculture
 		Evidence

-Plan: The USFG should ban all neonicotinoids
+Plan: The USFG should ban all neonics
 	Enforcement: EPA/USDA
 	Timeline: Next growing season
 	Finding: Not necessary